indrakumar1999/Minor-Project-302808/1_Requirements/Readme.md

 ## How:

-This system will not only provide contineous power but also help the user to reduce their electricity cost.
+This system will not only provide contineous power suply but also help the user to reduce their electricity cost.

 # Detail requirements
 ## High Level Requirements: